rebelsky/csc321-jekyll/_dev/_home/syllabus.md

 *Warning!* Some students prefer readings.
 Some prefer videos.
 You should try both.

+*Warning!* We are trying a new structure for the course.
+It feels a bit compressed to me, but I think we can fit everything in.

 Grading
 -------

-*These policies are likely to change. may change.*
+*These policies are likely to change.*

 * __Class participation__: 20%.
 Much of class time is in discussion.
   I will evaluate you on the quality of your contributions.
 * __Journal__: 40%.
-Following the lead of Dr. Davis and Prof. Weinman, I ask you to do a journal assignment after each reading, video, and/or tutorial.
+Following the lead of Davis and Weinman, I ask you to do a journal assignment after each reading, video, and/or tutorial.
 Journals are generally due at 8:00 p.m. on the night before class to give me time to reflect on them before class.
-* __Homework__: 30%.
+* __Homework__: 40%.
 These are timeboxed.
 If you spend the required time and document your efforts, you will get a minimum of 90% on a homework assignment.
 Homeworks will be due every few days.
-* __Project__: 10%.
-Toward the end of the period, I will ask you to develop a small project.

 The grading scale for this course will be: